 During December, try to challenge yourself and set a period of time without drinking alcohol.
 Be it one week, two weeks, make it as long as you would like.
 You may even see some benefits on laying off the drinks for a while, save money, lose weight, and much more.

 Take a cab or use a ride-sharing app after a party or visiting a bar

-No one says you can't party during the holidays.
+No one says you can't party and let loose for a while.
 But if you've had too much, get home safely.
 Call a cab, or better yet, use your ride-sharing app and let the professionals do the driving.
 That way, you'll be around for the festivities next year.